kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

    ![](images/batch_file_upload2.png)

-   > **Note**: Make sure you are in the **openaifilesworkshop/scenarios/openai_batch_pipeline/document_generation** directory before running the command.
+   > **Note:** Make sure you are in the **openaifilesworkshop/scenarios/openai_batch_pipeline/document_generation** directory before running the command.
 If you are not already in this directory, use the following command to navigate to it:
    >```bash
    >cd openaifilesworkshop/scenarios/openai_batch_pipeline/document_generation
    >```